 Finally after a year or so, I realized that Norie wasn’t wanting to hurt me.
 She was making her claim as the queen cat and more often than not, she just wanted to play.

-Now we sleep on the couch side by side, not touching though, and playfully chase each other.
-I am finding that she is a good leader, just pesky sometimes because she wants to play when I do not.
+We got comfortable enough to sleep on the couch side by side, not touching though, and playfully chase each other.
+I found out she is a good cat, just pesky sometimes because she wants to play when I do not.
 We have even groomed each other briefly a few times, but I never know when she will turn it into a game and take a swipe at me!
-There are now certain areas of the house with my scent on them!
+I have my scent in areas all over our home.

-There are a few problems still.
+There are a few problems still, even years later.
 One thing that drives me nuts is when I’m on the table or eating on the floor and Norie sneaks up from behind and pokes my bottom with her cold wet nose!
 It shocks me and I jump!
 She moves right into the spot where I was.
 She is mischievous to say the least.
-But considering how things were in the beginning over six years ago, I think things have improved greatly.
+But considering how things were in the beginning over seven years ago, I think things have improved greatly.

 My forever home